John-Mich/Solar-Thermal-Concentrator/README.md

 The single curvature metallic surfaces used in the device can be easily reused in other ways when heat deformation ends their lifecycle as reflectors.
 But most importantly, the heliostat is able to rotate around a stable point, where the light is concentrated onto the immovable thermoelectric generator.
 A similar device consisted of a dish would need a heliostat moving at higher levels above the ground and confronting the wind with stronger materials, elevating the manufacturing costs.
 On the other hand, a topdown beam Fresnel reflector concentrator demands much more complicated construction.

-This invention is released under the permissive Cern open hardware licence CERN-OHL-P
+This invention is released under the permissive Cern open hardware licence:

+CERN-OHL-P

 https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2

+Copyright (C) 2022 Γιάννης Μιχαηλίδης